eclipse-opensovd/fault-lib/docs/design/design.md

 Each `FaultRecord` contains only runtime-mutable data (fault_id, time, severity, source, lifecycle_phase, stage, metadata).
 All static configuration (name, default severity, compliance, debounce, reset, etc.) lives in the `FaultDescriptor` held by the `Reporter`.

+Seperate traits are used for logging and fault reporting mainly due to seperation of concerns (transport to DFM vs. observability (logging)).
+Additional reasons include: different failure domains (IPC vs logging), different performance expactations, user-control and clarity (maybe a logging system is already used directly by the user) and cleaner mocking of transport (just mock faultsink trait).

 ## Design Decisions & Trade-offs

 - **Static catalogs + runtime config:** Components still ship `'static` descriptors for zero-cost lookup, while the DFM consumes the same artifact via `FaultCatalog::from_config` so policy changes land via JSON/YAML config instead of a rebuild.
 This keeps deployment fast with only a light runtime copy cost on the DFM side.
 - **Minimal runtime records:** `FaultRecord` contains only runtime-mutable data.
 All static configuration (descriptor, debounce, compliance, etc.) is held by the `Reporter` and not sent over IPC.
 - **Explicit lifecycle states:** `FaultLifecycleStage` now covers `NotSet` through `TestedAndPassed`, so consumers can tell whether a diagnostic test ran even when no fault is active; callers update the record in place.
 - **Non-blocking publish path:** `Reporter::publish` enqueues the record to the FaultSink and returns immediately; it does not block on DFM or transport.
-- **Declarative policies:** Debounce and reset logic ride on enums (`DebounceMode`, `ResetTrigger`).
-The DFM can enforce them consistently, but custom one-off algorithms need new variants or a different layer.
+- **Declarative policies:** Debounce and aging (reset) logic ride on enums (`DebounceMode`, `ResetTrigger`) to handle typical cases.
+The Fault Lib and/or DFM can enforce them consistently, but custom one-off algorithms need new variants or a different layer.
+Clarification: Debouncing is done in Fault Lib and/or DFM (if central states / aggregate DTCs are needed) and aging (reset) is done in DFM (because of central state).
 - **Panic on missing descriptors:** If a caller asks for a fault that isn’t in the catalog we `expect(...)` and crash.
 That flushes out drift early, so production flows should generate the catalog and component code together.